 Moving on to merrier news, average renters in Seattle metro can feel free to splurge more during the winter holiday celebrations, as their end of the year balance is the highest in our top, at $1,700.
 They are followed by renters in St. Louis metro and Washington D.C. metro.

-Will you afford the winter holidays?
+Financial Management: Will you afford the winter holidays?